UW-Climate-Risk-Lab/climate-risk-map/backend/climate/cmip6/scenariomip/README.md

 This code provides a pipeline for processing climate data, generating GeoTIFF files, and uploading them to an S3 bucket.
 The pipeline consists of several scripts that handle different stages of the processing.

-A single code run will process a given climate variable for a given SSP.
+A single code run will process a given climate variable for all available SSP, and intersect the results with a given OSM feature type.

 ## Table of Contents